Posted August 18th, 2017 at 11:20 am by Sales Team

 - A number of doors will not benefit from these seals.
 They include steel doors that are bent on the bottoms, uneven floors where there is a gap on one side or under the middle of the door, and wooden panel doors that lift up on one or both ends.

 - The job is not as easy as it looks.
 We recommend having two people install it.
 In addition, moving the seal after gluing it usually causes the seal to regress.
 Straight, evenly-spaced lines must be made to properly align and seal the product.
 This can be challenging but doable.

 Two styles of Storm Shield® thresholds are available.
 The original Storm Shield® threshold requires adhesive caulk to adhere to the floor.

 The newer Storm Shield® 2, or “Peel ‘n Stick,” has an adhesive backing, eliminating the need for the caulk.

 - We recommend cleaning the floor ahead of time.
-If possible, power wash the garage floor a couple days in advance, particularly if the threshold under the door is oily.
+If possible, power wash the garage floor a couple of days in advance, particularly if the threshold under the door is oily.
 Make sure the floor is completely dry before installation.

-- Although applying the threshold to cracked or uneven concrete is not recommended, some customers have been able make it work.
+- Although applying the threshold to cracked or uneven concrete is not recommended, some customers have been able to make it work.
 However, we cannot guarantee the result.